It's a fact of life - dogs bark!

-Wherever possible, we recommend you avoid negative, punishment based approaches and use more positive, reward-based training methods instead.
+Wherever possible, I recommend you stay away from negative, punishment based approaches and use positive, reward-based training methods instead.

-If you regularly use punishment based training methods you may be creating other behavioural problems in your Cocker, for example, biting or aggression, particularly towards the person giving the punishment.
+If you regularly use punishment based training methods you may be creating other behavioral problems in your Cocker Spaniel, for example, biting or aggression, particularly towards the person giving the punishment.

-Imagine he gets yelled at, or feels pain, each time the postman, or a visitor comes to the door.
-He'll soon begin to associate these 'punishments' with visitors to your home and may become aggressive to all visitors as a result.
+Imagine your dog feels pain each time the postman or a delivery man comes to the door.
+He would soon begin to associate his pain with visitors to your home and could become aggressive to all visitors as a result.

-If he's barking at the door or window, for example, go and check.
-If there's nothing to be alarmed about, tell him.
+Always acknowledge your Cocker's barking.
+Let him see that you understand what he's 'telling you'.
+For example, if he's barking at the door or window, go and check.
+If there's nothing to be alarmed about, tell him and lead him away.

-Use the "Be Quiet" command and add something like, It's okay', or We're safe' - use whatever words you feel comfortable with, but use them consistently.
+You can use the "Be Quiet" command and add something like, 'it's okay', or 'we're safe' - use whatever words you feel comfortable with, but stick with them.

-As you are reassuring your dog, take hold of his collar and gently guide him back to where you were sitting and give him a pat.
+As you're reassuring your dog, take hold of his collar and gently guide him back to where you were sitting and give him a pat.